tuxd3v/ats/README.md

 This tool is system Agnostic.

 The Control is Made via SysFS, based in the Lua Scripting Language.

-You can Adapt the file fanctl, if you want( its configured  for #### RockPro64 ) to adjust your paths on SysFs
+You can Adapt the file fanctl, if you want( its configured  for RockPro64 )

 Characteristics: